CiaraAMolloy/Mobile-Devlopment-Project/README.md

 the sets and subjects data base contains the names of your sets.

 the flashcard database should show a list of all the flashcards you created.

+login

+Type your name in and you will see it above the screen.

+Remember me in login

+once you click login and remember me you will not be asked to login again on opening the app.